OpenEnergyDashboard/DesignDocs/testing/testing.md

  Generally you can find a similar test that is already done as an example of how the code should be structured.
 Directions for creating reading tests:

 1) These tests are designed to be done by an early developer working on OED to get experience.
 As such, a single developer or team normally does 1-2 tests before moving on to other work.
 If you wish to do more than two test then you need to contact the project first.
 This guarantees that there are tests for lots of people.
-2) If you want to do test "LXX" (where you replace "LXX" with the actual ID of the test you awant to do), verify it is not marked done in the table below.
+2) If you want to do test "LXX" (where you replace "LXX" with the actual ID of the test you want to do), verify it is not marked done in the table below.
 3) Go to [GitHub issue #962](https://github.com/OpenEnergyDashboard/OED/issues/962).
 Check that there is not already a comment indicating the test is in progress.
 If not, put in a comment such as: "I am working on test LXX".
 Others now know you are working on this test so you should have exclusive rights to create the test.
 Note the project reserves the right to remove the allocation of a test if a pull request is not created within one month of a comment allocating the test.
 One may edit the original comment to extend the time with a reason why.
 What follows is the steps to create the code.
 4) There should be a comment in the indicated file of: \
 // Add LXX here \
 **Replace** this with the desired testing code.
+Note the comment would be LGXX for line group, BXX for bar meter, etc.
 5) Define arrays of data for units, conversions and test meter(s)/group using testing csv.
 The tables below have the items needed for the code.
 6) Load these arrays by invoking prepareTest(**defined data arrays**) function.
 7) Create an array of values using the expected values csv by calling parseExpectedCsv on the file and assigning the return value.
 In general, you need to copy the file from the design document testing/readingsData/ directory to the src/server/test/web/readingsData/ directory since the expected files are not included in th eOED code until a test is written.
 If it is already there then you don't need to copy it again.